status-im/nimbus-eth2/docs/the_nimbus_book/src/options.md

      --config-file             Loads the configuration from a TOML file.
      --log-level               Sets the log level for process and topics (e.g. "DEBUG; TRACE:discv5,libp2p;
                                REQUIRED:none; DISABLED:none") [=INFO].
-     --log-file                Specifies a path for the written Json log file (deprecated).
+     --log-file                Specifies a path for the written JSON log file (deprecated).
      --network                 The Eth2 network to join [=mainnet].
  -d, --data-dir                The directory where nimbus will store all blockchain data.
      --validators-dir          A directory containing validator keystores.